furrtek/PrecIR/README.md

 ***Which brands of ESLs are compatible ?***

 You'll have to guess from the picture above and the page on my website.
-Hint: there's only one.
+Hint: it's an anagram of this repo's name.

 ***Can my phone/tablet/handheld/IrDA-capable device work as a transmitter ?***